Oracle Pushdown Automata, Nondeterministic Reducibilities, and the CFL Hierarchy over the Family of Context-Free Languages: A Close Relation to the Polynomial Hierarchy

 In terms of the inclusion relationship, as shown in Claim \ref{sigma_CFL-to-sigma_P}, $\sigmacflt{k+1}$ is upper-bounded by $\sigmap{k}$.
-It is possible to show that this bound is tight under the assumption that $\deltap{k+1}$ is different from $\sigmap{k+1}$.
+One may wonder if $\sigmacfl{k+2}$ is also included in $\sigmap{k}$.
+Nonetheless, it is possible to assert that this complexity bound is tight, under the assumption that $\deltap{k+1}$ is different from $\sigmap{k+1}$.

 \begin{corollary} For any index $k\geq2$, if $\deltap{k+1}\neq \sigmap{k+1}$, then $\sigmacflt{k+2}\nsubseteq \sigmap{k}$. \end{corollary}